om-ghante/Generative-AI/README.md

 ## Getting Started

-To get started with Genrative AI locally, follow these steps:
+To get started with Generative AI locally, follow these steps:

 ### Prerequisites